 The course Approved by the British Psychological Society and Recognised by the International Society for Coaching Psychology.
 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.
 (This certificate course is at an intermediate to advanced level.)

-Learners have usually completed the Certificate in Coaching module or another course at the Centre to ensure they have some skills and knowledge of coaching.
+Learners have usually completed the Certificate in Coaching module or another course at the Centre to ensure they have some skills, knowledge and practice of solution focused cognitive behavioural coaching.

 Learners will be currently coaching coachees, clients or staff.
 If delegates have not attended a formal coaching training programme, they are advised to consider undertaking the Centre’s Certificate in Coaching course.

 Learners will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
 In addition, pre-course reading for the programme includes two set texts focusing on coaching psychology and the coaching relationship.
 These two books will be reviewed as part of the written assignment undertaken after attending the module.

 This five-day programme provides delegates with an understanding of the psychology of coaching from a cognitive-behavioural perspective together with a range of advanced coaching skills.

 • demonstrate knowledge of the development of coaching psychology

 • develop an understanding of the coach-coachee relationship